mapzen/documentation/docs/mapzen-services-api.md

 The Mapzen Turn-by-Turn, Matrix, and Elevation services are built from the [Valhalla](https://github.com/valhalla) open-source project.

+#### Mapzen Matrix

-_Mapzen Matrix_ provides time and distance calculations between locations and has these limits:
+Mapzen Matrix provides time and distance calculations between locations and has these limits:

 - 2 queries per second
 - 5,000 queries per day
 - The maximum number of locations is 50 for any type of matrix.
 - The maximum straight-line distance between two locations is 200 kilometers.

+#### Mapzen Elevation

-_Mapzen Elevation_ provides the height or elevation at a set of locations and has these limits:
+Mapzen Elevation provides the height or elevation at a set of locations and has these limits:

 - 2 queries per second
 - 20,000 queries per day